 The Digital Product Operating Committee creates, defines, refines, manages, and prioritizes features (program-level ) and solution capabilities (portfolio-level).
 The Digital Product Operating Committee (at both the program and portfolio levels) provides an organizational and process framework to manage the backlog and align to organization's goals and vision.

 Executive Leaders from Technology (CTO, CIO), Strategy, Business, Sales, Service and Product typically make up the Digital Operating Committee

 The benefits of a Digital Product Operating Committee are:

-- Re-accessing priorities (example when COVID-19 hit, many companies changed their priorities and investments)
+Re-accessing priorities (for example when COVID-19 hit, many companies changed their priorities and investments)

 Priorities can change and the pandemic today has given us a lesson “Plans are useless, but planning is indispensable”.
 So many companies had to probably change or accelerate or decelerate their digital investments in the last 7 months.
 Having a Jedi Counsel like Digital Steering Committee helps steer the enterprise in the right direction.

 Going back to Jedi Master a.k.a Product Manager

 The Product Manager owns and manages the program backlog (i.e., defines and prioritizes program features).
 Product Managers work closely with the portfolio leadership team to help define the product vision and roadmap.
 They also work closely with the Release Train Engineer (RTE)/ SM and program teams (e.g., system/application owners, program architects) to define/prioritize program backlog (features).

 They work with Product Owners and teams to plan and optimize feature delivery to the customers in a series of releases.